msmdev/geno2phenoTB/README.rst

 predicts drug resistance profiles from whole genome sequencing (WGS) data.

-We used genomic data, augmented with genotypic data (generated using a state-of-the-art resistance mutation catalog (see [Grobbel21_] and [Finci22_]) of the Research Center Borstel - Leibniz Lung Center (FZB)), from a database we curated of more than 18000 WGS samples with phenotypic DST labels to train ML models capable of predicting drug resistance from WGS data. |br|
+We used genomic data, augmented with genotypic data (generated using a state-of-the-art resistance mutation catalog (see [Grobbel21_] and [Finci22_]) of the Research Center Borstel (FZB)), from a database we curated of more than 18000 WGS samples with phenotypic DST labels to train ML models capable of predicting drug resistance from WGS data. |br|
 To find the best performing drug-specific models, different supervised learning methods such as rule-based classifiers (RBC) utilizing Boolean compressed sensing, gradient-boosted trees (GBT), logistic regression (LR), and random forests (RF) were compared. |br|